kwizl/weather-app/README.md

 ## Getting Start

 #### Get a local copy
-Now you need a copy of this application, if you are using Git:
+Now you need a copy of this application if you are using Git:
 ```js
 git@github.com:kwizl/weather-app.git
 ```
-Otherwise just hit (Download Zip) on green button (Clone or Download) at top of this page.
+Click (Download Zip) on the green button (Clone or Download) on this page.

 #### Run App

-In order to run the App on your browser:
-- Open your command prompt or terminal and navigate inside the downloaded project
 - Type in the terminal `npm install`
 - Type in the terminal `npx webpack` or `npx webpack --watch`
 - Open the `index.html` in the dist folder on your Browser.`
 - Type the name of the city in the search box
 - Click the `Search` button or press `Enter`
 - To change the temperature units to **Fahrenheit**, hover over the `temperature` value and click.
-  To change back to **Celsius** units click again.
+  To change back to **Celsius** unit click again.

 ### Contributing

-Contributions, issues and feature requests are welcome!
+Contributions, issues, and feature requests are welcome!

 You can do it on [issues page](issues/).

 ## Acknowledgments

-A special thanks for all Microverse Team and Code Reviewers that guides me through my learning.
+A special thanks to all Microverse Team and Code Reviewers that guides me through my learning.

 ## Authors